samhiggie/Run2HTT_Combine_old/README.md

 ### scripts

 This directory contains one off scripts used for preparing certain aspects of the data cards before any expected fits are run.
-As well, it now contains the overall running/main script of the repository `RunCombineFits.py`.
-See it's section for more details.:
+As well, it now contains the overall running/main script of the repository `RunCombineFits.py` and the sorted output script `sortingSTXS.py`.
+See their sections for more details.:

 (use `--help` to see options with these)